lzwjava/blog-source/notes/2025-07-09-nomura-history-overview-en.md

 ---
-title: "Nomura's Century of Financial Growth"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Nomura's Century of Financial Growth
 translated: false
-generated: true
 ---

 Nomura Holdings is Japan's largest investment bank and brokerage group with a rich history spanning nearly a century.
 Here's a comprehensive overview of its development: